ropellad/LDD3-Notes/Chapter_7_Time_Delays_DeferedWork.md

 wait_event_interruptible_timeout(wait, 0, delay);
 ```

-If you want to delay execution waiting for no specific event (like the code above), the kernel offers the schedule_timeout function so you don't need to bother with declaring an unneccessary queue head.
+If you want to delay execution waiting for no specific event (like the code above), the kernel offers the schedule_timeout function so you don't need to bother with declaring an unnecessary queue head.
 The prototype is:

 ```c
 #include <linux/sched.h>